M31, The Andromeda Galaxy

 M31, Andromeda Galaxy

-Famous: The Andromeda Galaxy was really made famous by a Star Trek episode in which Andromedons (?) hijacked the enterprise for a 200+ year journey to our nearest galaxy.
+"Most Famous Galaxy?"
+I think so.
+The Andromeda Galaxy got some name recognition in a Star Trek episode, the one where Andromedons (?) hijacked the enterprise for a 200+ year journey to our nearest galaxy.

 M31 (and two other galaxies) - Alternate color balance

-Image Notes: Check out the different color balances on these images.
+Image Notes: Check out the different color balances on these various images.
 Which do you prefer?

 Note the noise and color shift on the bottom image on the far right.
 That's where the exposures didn't quite overlap.
 The result is lots of extra noise on the right edge.
 The top image is a "stack" of about 10 individual exposures over two nights using a Canon 20Da DSLR on my Takahashi TOA 130 (a 5" APO refractor).
 Exposures were 4 minutes each at ISO 800.
 Top image: Bias and dark frame processing using Images Plus.